woodRock/fishy-business/docs/source/literature.rst

 ramesh2022hierarchical
 ----------------------
-    * Hierarchical Text-Conditional Image Generation with CLIP Latents.
+Hierarchical Text-Conditional Image Generation with CLIP Latents.

+Notes:
     * a.k.a.
 Dalle 2 and Very popular on the internet.
     * Original was a d-VAE (discrete), Dalle 2 is a diffusion based model that uses CLIP.
     * CLIP trains an auto-enocder to have minimize the distance between image and text embeddings in the latent space.